devopsgroup-io/catapult/README.md

 ## Conferences ##

 Catapult is making the conference tour!
-We plan to attend the following the conferences, with more to come.
+We plan to attend the following conferences, with more to come.
 Get a chance to see Catapult in action, presented by it's core developers.

 * Spring 2016 [04-08-2016] [Drupaldelphia](http://drupaldelphia.com/)
 * Summer 2016 [Wharton Web Conference](http://www.sas.upenn.edu/wwc/)